ansible-collections/community.cassandra/README.md

 #### Modules

+- `cassandra_assassinate`- Run the assassinate command against a node.
 - `cassandra_autocompaction`- Enables or disables autocompaction.
 - `cassandra_backup`- Enables or disables incremental backup.
+- `cassandra_batchlogreplaythrottle`- Sets the batch log replay throttle.
 - `cassandra_binary`- Enables or disables the binary protocol.
 - `cassandra_cleanup`- Runs cleanup on a Cassandra node.
+- `cassandra_concurrency`- Manage concurrency parameters on the Cassandra node.
+- `cassandra_compact`- Manage compaction on the Cassandra node.
 - `cassandra_compactionthreshold`- Sets the compaction threshold.
 - `cassandra_compactionthroughput`- Sets the compaction throughput.
 - `cassandra_cqlsh`- Run cql commands via the clqsh shell.
+- `cassandra_decommission`- Deactivates a node by streaming its data to another node.
 - `cassandra_drain`- Drains a Cassandra node.
 - `cassandra_flush`- Flushes one or more tables from the memtable to SSTables on disk.
+- `cassandra_fullquerylog`-  Manages the full query log feature.
+- `cassandra_garbagecollect`- Removes deleted data from one or more tables.
 - `cassandra_gossip`- Enables or disables gossip.
 - `cassandra_handoff`- Enables or disables the storing of future hints on the current node.
 - `cassandra_interdcstreamthroughput`- Sets the inter-dc stream throughput.
+- `cassandra_invalidatecache`- Invalidates the various caches on the Cassandra node.
 - `cassandra_keyspace`- Manage keyspaces on your Cassandra cluster.
+- `cassandra_maxhintwindow`- Set the specified max hint window in ms.
+- `cassandra_reload`-  Reloads various objects into the local node.
+- `cassandra_removenode`- Removes a node by the given host id from the cluster.
 - `cassandra_role`- Manage roles on your Cassandra Cluster.
 - `cassandra_schema`- Validates the schema version as seen from the node.
 - `cassandra_status`- Validates the status of the cluster as seen from the node.